onefact/handbook.payless.health/README.md

 Subscribe to our mailing list to learn when we launch: https://tinyletter.com/payless-health

+## Licensing

+Software is Apache 2.0.
+Content is CC-BY-SA 4.0.

 ## Contact

 Say hi!
 If you have a story to share about your journey trying to pay less for the health care you deserve, please share it with us: [stories@payless.health](stories@payless.health).